sabuj073/cloudinary-codeignitor/README.md

 **Additional Info**

 Feel free to fork this project and make some cool stuff with it.
 It is still early stage but I welcome help from the dev community.

-For updates and/or other stuff to check out, visit my [blog](http://kojiflowers.com/my-blog) or follow me on [Twitter: @KojiFlowers](http://twitter.com/kojiflowers).